somsubhra88/Obsidian-Vault/Office/Response to Ting-San.md

 An Uplift A2C model uses historical data to differentiate between four types of users (see image below).

 ![[Pasted image 20220902142744.png]]
 If the model can identify "Persuadables" and "Sleeping Dogs" accurately, marketers can determine which customers to target to drive incremental conversions with a marketing campaign.
-Hence, we should do anything to "Sure Things".
+Hence, we should do anything to "Sure Things."

 #### Will our ads annoy users and, therefore, negatively impact their probability of purchasing?
-A bunch of customers are very sensitive to ads; we can profile such customers based on their return visits and number of ads shown(impression) to them.
+A bunch of customers are very sensitive to ads; we can profile such customers based on their return visits and the number of ads they see (impression).

 #### Are they persuadable and, therefore, the right target to advertise?